jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

       touch tests/test_{PROJECT_NAME}.py

-* The folder structure now looks like this
+* Here is what the folder structure looks like

   .. code-block:: ruby